juangamella/causal-chamber-package/README.md

 in an appropriate shell.

-## Remote API
+## Remote Lab

 You can use our [Remote Lab](https://causalchamber.ai?utm_source=package_github) to collect your own data from the chambers and run experiments in real time.

-See the [documentation](https://docs.causalchamber.ai) for examples.
+> See the [documentation](https://docs.causalchamber.ai) for examples.

 ## Simulators